Peninsula Township Parks

 Open June - October, Thursday - Saturday 11 a.m. to 5 p.m. and Sunday 1 to 5 p.m.

-Contact Chris Rieser at email@example.com for questions about the Doughery House.
+Contact Chris Rieser at firstname.lastname@example.org for questions about the Dougherty House.

 The pavilions at Bowers Harbor park can be reserved for a fee June through September.
-Please contact Susan Piehl at (231) 223-7322 ext.
-1 or by email at firstname.lastname@example.org for availability.
+Please contact Peninsula Township Office Manager Susan Piehl at (231) 223-7322 ext.
+1 or by email at email@example.com for availability.
 You will need to submit a Reservation Request form (website opens in new tab).
-No reservations will be made until the fee and a completed an Reservation Request form have been received.
-COVID-19 Orders - Everyone must adhere to all of the Governor’s and the MDHHS COVID-19 orders.
+No reservations will be made until the fee and a completed Reservation Request form have been received.
+If you are serving alcohol, you will need to submit proof of liquor liability coverage.